 Children’s picture books and chapter books (in Spanish)

 Art materials (scissors, drawing paper, crayons, etc.

 How to withdraw cash in Guatemala?

 There are banks in all major cities, for example the Banco de Guatemala and the Banco Industrial.
 We suggest you set up a separate “travel” account with your home bank before you leave.
 Deposit your travel money in this account and use the ATMs to withdraw Quetzals.
-Or you can withdraw money with your credit card. if you decide to bring US cash, make sure they are in good condition (no rips) otherwise the bank will not take them.
-The bank will exchange them for Quetzals, however the Guatemala government only allows a tourist to exchange 500 USD/EUROS per person per month.
+Or you can withdraw money with your credit card. if you decide to bring US cash be aware the bank only accepts $100 bills that are in good condition (no rips) otherwise the bank will not take them.
+Do not bring anything smaller than a $100 bill.
+The bank will exchange them for Quetzals, however the Guatemala government only allows a tourist to exchange $500 USD/EUROS per person per month.